- Who We Serve

 - Substantial schedule delays due to bottlenecks in decision-making.

 The larger the project, the more decisions.
 Unfortunately, hiring additional junior staff or external support to expand a lean development team does not alleviate the need for experienced and informed decision-makers that are all in sync.
 In fact, adding to the team often exacerbates the issue of internal information silos.
 This often forces development teams to lean on accounting to pull specific project information to decide critical next steps instead of having real-time access to information to make informed, fast decisions.

 Project leads have two choices when trying to manage the constant barrage of decisions thrown their way: lean on gut feelings and instinct instead of data; or experience mini-delays that compound into major schedule overruns over the project lifecycle.

 - Schedule slippage due to slow vendor pay cycles.

-Compiling a 100-page draw request for a smaller project is a different challenge than compiling a 500-page draw request for a large, complex development; it often takes teams 2+ weeks to pull the latter together, not to mention the time spent on back-and-forth with financial partners (due to increased queries about the content of the package and substantially more instances of manual error occurring as the funding request is compiled).
+Compiling a 100-page draw request for a smaller project is a different challenge than compiling a 500-page draw request for a large, complex development; it often takes teams 2+ weeks to pull the latter together, not to mention the time spent on the back-and-forth with financial partners (due to increased queries about the content of the package and substantially more instances of manual error occurring as the funding request is compiled).
 If a team is unable to resolve monthly draw request errors or discrepancies with their lenders in a timely manner, vendor payments will ultimately be delayed.
-Unpaid vendors will deprioritize a project, reduce manpower, stop showing up to the site and cause significant - and costly - delays.
+Unpaid vendors will deprioritize a project, reduce manpower, stop showing up to the site, and cause significant - and costly - delays.